Published in

 What is the Annunciation Fra Angelico?

-Annunciation (Fra Angelico) is a Biblical fresco from the Early Renaissance that portrays the common subject of Angel Gabriel announcing to Mary that God has chosen her for the birth of Christ, as mentioned in [Luke 1:28-33].
+Annunciation (Fra Angelico) is a biblical fresco from the Early Renaissance that portrays Angel Gabriel announcing to Mary that God has chosen her for the birth of Christ, as mentioned in Luke 1:28-33.

 What type of art is the Annunciation?